 - employment; and

 - information and communications.

 Applications must also fulfill at least one (1) of the following objectives in support of the AMA and the standards:

 - raise awareness about preventing and removing barriers;

 - develop tools, resources and training to support compliance with the AMA standards; and

 - remove barriers to information and communications electronically, in print and in-person.

-Applicants include eligible organizations that have been in operation for at least one year.
-Eligible organizations include the following:
+Applicants include eligible organizations that have been in operation for at least one (1) year, including the following:

 - local businesses or corporations based in Manitoba and registered with the Companies Office providing services to Manitobans;

 - on-reserve business and organizations that meet all other eligibility requirements;